Dino Beganovic

-Dino Beganovic (Dino Beganović, /sh/; born 19 January 2004) is a Swedish and Bosnian racing driver who competes in the FIA Formula 2 Championship for Hitech TGR as part of the Ferrari Driver Academy.
+Dino Beganovic (Dino Beganović, /sh/; born 19 January 2004) is a Swedish and Bosnian racing driver who drives in the FIA Formula 2 Championship for DAMS Lucas Oil as part of the Ferrari Driver Academy.
+He previously raced for Hitech TGR; finishing seventh in his rookie season.

-He is a race winner in the FIA Formula 3 Championship, finishing sixth in both seasons he competed in 2023 and 2024 with Prema Racing.
+Beganovic is a race winner in the FIA Formula 3 Championship, finishing sixth in both seasons he competed in 2023 and 2024 with Prema Racing.
 He was the 2022 Formula Regional European champion.
 Beganovic has been a member of the Ferrari Driver Academy since 2020.

 Career

 Karting

-Beganovic started karting at the age of 8, when his father, a car-mechanic, suggested he try it for the first time.
+Beganovic started karting at the age of eight, when his father, a car-mechanic, suggested he try it for the first time.
 He won multiple national championships, such as the Swedish OK Junior karting category in 2018.
 In 2019, Beganovic won the OK category in both the Swedish and Italian championships and finished second in WSK Euro Series the same year.

 Formula 4

 In 2020, Beganovic made his single-seater debut, competing in the Italian F4 Championship with Prema Powerteam.
 There, he began with a podium during the Misano opener, before securing a first pole position at the next round at Imola.
 He returned to the podium in Mugello, scoring a double podium.
 He took his maiden single-seater win during the second Imola round, as he led every lap from pole position in a weekend which included a complete podium sweep.
 With the aforementioned win, six podiums and 179 points, Beganovic placed third behind Francesco Pizzi and championship winner Gabriele Minì in the overall standings.
 He also participated in select rounds of the ADAC Formula 4 with Prema, scoring twelve points across two weekends.